suncoast-devs/handbook/lessons/full-stack-build-an-app/27-add-maps-to-the-front-end.md

 ```

 You will notice that we are taking all the attributes of our `viewport` state
 and **spreading** them into the `ReactMapGL`.
-We carefully chose the name of the
+We carefully chose the name of
-properties of this state variable to correspond to the various properties of the
+this state variable's properties to correspond to the various properties of the
 map we wish to control.
-Also notice that we provide the `mapboxApiAccessToken`
+Also, notice that we provide the `mapboxApiAccessToken`
 here as well.
 To access the value we placed in the `.env.development.local`
-file, we use `process.env` which is an object containing all the environment
+file, we use `process.env`, which is an object containing all the environment
 variables configured for the current process (app).

 ## Moving around the map

-You may notice that while we can render a map and see a particular area we
+You may notice that we cannot adjust the map by dragging while we can render a
-cannot adjust the map by dragging.
-This is a common map interface so lets add
+map and see a particular area.
+Using mouse dragging is a standard interface, so
-that feature.
-Luckily, again, our `viewport` state is setup perfectly to allow
+we will add that feature.
+Luckily, again, our `viewport` state is set up
-us to handle this.
+correctly to allow us to handle this.

 The `ReactMapGL` expects a property for `onViewportChange` that is a method that
 takes new values for a viewport change.
 And since our `setViewport` is exactly